ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-3-continuing-mires-end.md

 #### New Mysteries or Questions
 - **What caused the large flash from the temple?** Connection to Session 2's sacred branch ritual?
-- **Is the temple now safe or changed after the zombie combat?** Environmental effects?
+- **How will community react to murder attempt revelation?** Will Holya take action?
-- **How will community react to Davirith's public declaration he's not cursed?** Social shift?
+- **What exactly did "we cut the rope, we let him go" mean?** Method and location of assassination attempt?
-- **What really caused the pyre to start flickering months ago?** Still needs investigation
+- **Are there other violent actions against Davirith the leadership doesn't know about?**
-- **Does the flash indicate success or new supernatural development?** Temple aftermath
+- **How can the community heal from attempted murder of their investigator?**
-- **Will clearing Davirith's name help solve the actual pyre crisis?** Community healing vs. technical solution
+- **Will the party's intervention change community dynamics or escalate tensions?**
-- **What's the real source of Mire's End's supernatural problems?** Core mystery remains
+- **Does the crowd's violence connect to the supernatural corruption affecting the settlement?**

 #### Resolved Plot Points
 - **Davirith's "curse" status**: Publicly declared not cursed, community blame narrative challenged